-How do we know how much wood would have been needed in the mass cremation process in the Operation Reinhard death camps of Treblinka, Belzec, and Sobibor?
+How much wood was needed for the mass cremations at the Operation Reinhard death camps?
 (Part 2 of 2)

 Holocaust deniers claim:

-Some 96,000 tons of wood would have been needed to incinerate the bodies of the 600,000 Jews murdered in Belzec and that amount of wood was not available.
+Some 96,000 tons of wood would have been needed to incinerate the bodies of the 600,000 Jews murdered in Belzec.
+That amount of wood was not available.

 The facts are:

-The evidence shows that the Holocaust deniers’ calculations about the amount of wood required to cremate the bodies of the Jews murdered in the Operation Reinhard death camps of Treblinka, Belzec and Sobibor is inflated by about six times over.
-Property estimates indicate a much lower level of wood requirements, which was available in the area.
+The evidence shows that the calculations of Holocaust deniers, about the amount of wood needed to cremate the bodies of the Jews murdered at Belzec and Sobibor, is inflated by about six times over.
+Estimates indicate much lower wood requirements.
+Enough of this wood was available in the area.

-We have data that is more pertinent to the wood usage situation in the camps.
+Data pertinent to wood usage in the camps: